danielwiet/arcgis-upload-to-online-server/README.md

 Keep strings otherwise

-If shapefiles load but unknown error prevents the upload to the online server, exit ArcGis Pro, delete the project folder and restart from scratch
+If shapefiles load but error prevents the upload to the online server, exit ArcGis Pro, delete the project folder and restart from scratch

+There is a known bug regarding service_draft.allowExporting, resulting in the value not reflecting on the server.
+It will have to be manually toggled in the settings